-The meeting aimed to bring together IRENA Members and other key stakeholders to discuss solutions and strategies in the operation of energy systems with a high share of renewable energies.
-The discussion focused on sharing insights in addressing challenges to supply the insufficient energy infrastructure to achieve a rapid transition to clean energy aligned with the climate action and sustainable development objectives.
+The meeting aims to bring together IRENA Members and other key stakeholders to showcase effective approaches and strategies in the planning of energy systems with a high share of renewable energies and discuss challenges that countries face in doing so.

 The meeting will provide a platform for an exchange of experiences and best practices regarding the development and use of LTES and innovative scenario planning approaches.
 The meeting will facilitate exchange of experiences in planning among practitioners and policy makers, as we are still in the learning process.
 IRENA – and energy planners and researchers – can help improve the exchange of information in these key areas, and thus to accelerate a cost-effective power sector transition to renewable energy.

 Meeting participation by invitation only.